KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 This requires a unique Id (the DelegationRootNode's identifier), the CType hash, and the owner identity’s address

 /2.
-Call the .store() method on the DelegationRootNode object to produce a SubmittableExtrinsic, a transaction object which can be dispatched to the KILT blockchain.
+Call the `.getStoreTx()` method on the DelegationRootNode object to produce a SubmittableExtrinsic, a transaction object which can be dispatched to the KILT blockchain.

-The .store() method takes the owner identity as its argument in order to sign the transaction, which acts as a proof of authority.
+The `.getStoreTx()` method takes the owner identity as its argument in order to sign the transaction, which acts as a proof of authority.
 This owner identity also pays the transaction fees, which are triggered in the next steps.

 /3.
 Submit the transaction.